firesock/nonpkger/README.md

 invocations? `nonpkger` is a package unwrapper, to just pull out the final executable(s) you need into a folder in your path.

-Requirements: Docker (new enough to include buildx) and bash.
+Requirements: Docker (new enough to include buildx) and standard utils.

 ## Usage